Bryan Exterminates Pain After Shoulder Replacement

 “It built up to the point where it was unbearable.
 My wife said I cried in my sleep,” said Bryan, 53, of Cherry Hill.

-Bryan went to see Virtua orthopedic surgeon Andrea Bowers, MD.
+Bryan went to see shoulder specialist Andrea Bowers, MD at Virtua Orthopedics & Spine.
 Dr. Bowers had successfully treated Bryan’s mother for the same condition, and he was confident she could provide positive results for him as well.

 “We tried to treat him with conservative measures for over two years before endeavoring surgery,” said Dr. Bowers.
 “He was young to need a total shoulder replacement, however he had very severe wear— likely a combination of his physical lifestyle and genetics—which validated the need for surgery.”

 Dr. Bowers performed an anatomic shoulder replacement and transfer of his biceps tendon.
 Bryan’s muscular build and calcification of his tendon made the surgery challenging.

 “Dr. Bowers was removing pieces of bone from my bicep for a half hour,” said Bryan.
 “There’s no one I would not send to her.
 There’s no one else I would trust with my insides and a power tool.”